drpatrik/combatris/README.md

 Finish all 15-levels are considered a win.

 **Lines Sent - Battle Campaign**

+The “got lines” pane are divided into two sections.
+The first section shows the number of received lines that has not yet been inserted into the matrix.
+At this point you can perform a counter attack or at least decreased the number of received lines by doing a move that sends lines over to your opponent.
+When the move has been executed any number of lines left in the first section will be added to your matrix and to the second section of the panes which show the number of solid lines in the matrix.
+You cannot send any lines to an opponent until you have cleared all the solid lines in the matrix.

 Move | Lines Sent (Lines per combo step)
 ---- | ---------------------------------